switch120/sample-react-docker/README.md

 Now you're ready to buid and deploy.
 An **npm** script is provided in `package.json`:

+> NOTE: Before deploying, ensure all **React dependencies from `package.json`** are also added to `/api/package.json`.
+That file is copied as the deployed `package.json` and the dependencies are needed so Docker can comile react while building the image.

 `npm run deploy`

 **tl;dr;** this does the following:
-* Builds the React App - outputs to `/build` folder
-* Docker image built from `./Dockerfile`, which copies React build artifacts and the Express app to the deployment image
+* Docker image built from `./Dockerfile`, which builds the React app on the fly, and copies the Express app to the root of the deployment image
 * Sets Heroku Config Var NODE_ENV to "production" (so Express serves static content)
 * Heroku build & release